MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     upload: [POST] http://localhost:7071/api/upload
     ```

-1. Create a new file in the root of the project named `test-file.text` and copy in the text:
+1. Create a new file in the root of the project named `test-file.txt` and copy in the text:

     :::code language="TEXT" source="~/../js-e2e-azure-function-upload-file/test-file.txt" :::

-1. In Visual Studio Code, open a new bash terminal to use the function API to upload the `test-file.text`:
+1. In Visual Studio Code, open a new bash terminal at the root of the project to use the function API to upload the `test-file.txt`:

     ```bash
     curl -X POST  -F 'filename=@test-file.txt' 'http://localhost:7071/api/upload?filename=test-file.txt&username=jsmith' --verbose